akhatiwa/TTbarCor/README.md

 # TTbarCor

-This version consists of preliminary distributions for TTbar system.
+This directory consists of preliminary distributions for TTbar system.